 I am bipolar too.
 I heard myself in his regrets and sadness.
 With this illness, you can do some really gnarly things when you are too up.
 My specialty is saying exactly what’s on my mind when I lose my temper.
 In a manic outburst, I can deliver a message with stunning clarity and laser precision.
 My words are a shot to the center of the heart.
 I’ve lost friends.
 I’ve worked extremely hard on this, and it rarely happens now.
 Nevertheless, I have a history.

-When you’re way down, you can’t do a thing.
+If you’re way down, you can’t do a thing.
 That has its consequences too.
-When I listen to my cousin, I can’t believe that someone as capable as he is feels so bad about himself.
-But I get it.
+When I listen to my cousin, I can’t believe that someone as capable as he is feels so bad about himself, but I get it.

 Being bipolar is one of the reasons I try to be positive in this blog.
 I’ve dusted myself off many times.
 I know failure really well.
 No matter how many times I nearly disintegrate, my soul keeps on clean and healthy.
 You have no idea how grateful I am.